Welcome to the Nelson Tramping Club.

 The Nelson Tramping Club is based near some of the finest tramping opportunities in New Zealand.
 Our club conducts an active, year-round programme of trips for members of diverse interests and abilities.Non-members are welcome to join our trips (subject to being properly equipped and undertaking trips consistent with their fitness and experience.
 We are always looking for new members!

 Note the venue for club nights: Tahunanui Community Hub at 55 Muritai St, Tahunanui.
-Join us for a cuppa from 7.30pm.
-Please be considerate and do not enter the venue before the previous class has finshed.
+Doors open at 7:30pm for a cuppa.
+Presentation will start at 7:45pm.

 Want to know more about us . . .